Realswitzer/incremancer-sedit/readme.md

 ### i used python btw

+<p>oh yeah i also made one of the worst code samples. feel free to use as an example of flat out terrible code.</p>

 # this does not work well

 <p>it sorta works. to just decompress the save so you can see inside of it, use dump.py</p>